credibledoc/credible-doc/log-combiner-parent/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner/README.md

 This tool can be [downloaded from the Maven Central Repository](https://mvnrepository.com/artifact/com.credibledoc/log-combiner), see the image

-1. Select the newest version
+1. Select the latest version

 ![Link to the Maven Central Repository](doc/img/mvnRepository.png)